discoproject/disco/doc/py/homedisco.rst

    specifies from which partition the reduce will access its data.
 By default *partition = 0*.

-   .. method:: HomeDisco.job(...)
+   .. method:: HomeDisco.new_job(...)

       Runs a Disco task locally.
-It takes exactly the same parameters as :func:`disco.job`.
-This way you can test and debug your job easily simply by replacing a :func:`disco.job` call with a :meth:`homedisco.HomeDisco.job` call.
-The *master* parameter as
+It takes exactly the same parameters as :meth:`disco.core.Disco.new_job`.
+      This way you can test and debug your job easily simply by replacing a :meth:`disco.core.Disco.new_job` call with a
-      defined in :func:`disco.job` is ignored, although it is required.
+      :meth:`homedisco.HomeDisco.new_job` call.

+      However, in contrast to :meth:`disco.core.Job` the method doesn't return immediately but blocks until the job has finished, similarly to :meth:`disco.core.Disco.wait`.
+Correspondingly, it returns a
-      Returns a list of URLs to (local) result files, similarly to :func:`disco.job`.
+      list of URLs to (local) result files,

       Note that this call runs only a single map or reduce instance.
 Nothing is run in parallel, nor is the map task